Kaadhal: Plot

-Murugan is a diligent scooter mechanic in Madurai, and life goes on smoothly for him until a rich student Aishwarya who is the daughter of a local goon and bar owner sets an eye on him.
-The infatuation reaches a dangerous level when she coaxes Murugan to take her from the constraint of her family, who has other plans about her future.
-Initially, Murugan hesitates to love her as she belongs to a rich family and caste issues but later understands her true love and reciprocates.
-The couple knows that Aishwarya's family will not agree for the wedding and decides to run away to Chennai.
-Murugan's friend Stephen helps them in their hour of crisis, and the lovers unite in marriage.
-But Aishwarya's family dotes on her and is not going to give up so easily.
+Murugan is a diligent scooter mechanic in Madurai, leading a simple and peaceful life—until Aishwarya, a wealthy student and the daughter of a local goon and bar owner, takes an interest in him.
+Her infatuation turns dangerous when she persuades Murugan to help her escape the constraints imposed by her family, who have other plans for her future.
+At first, Murugan hesitates to pursue a relationship, worried about the differences in their social status and caste.
+But he eventually recognizes her genuine love and reciprocates her feelings.
+Aware that Aishwarya's family will never approve of their marriage, the couple decides to elope to Chennai.
+With the help of Murugan's friend Stephen during this critical time, they manage to marry.
+However, Aishwarya's family, who dotes on her, is far from willing to let them go easily.

-The family tracks down the couple and reaches Chennai to meet them.
-But the family members pretend to have agreed on the wedding and convince them to return to Madurai along with them.
-On the way back to Madurai, the family members take the couple to their farmland where Aishwarya's relatives have gathered.
-They all beat Murugan, and Aishwarya's father wants her to remove the mangalyam tied by Murugan.
-Aishwarya fears that if she does not obey her father, then Murugan will be killed, so she agrees to marry another man to save Murugan's life.
-Murugan is beaten and let go of the place.
+The family tracks down the couple and reaches Chennai to confront them.
+However, they pretend to accept the wedding and persuade Murugan and Aishwarya to return to Madurai with them.
+On the way back, the family takes the couple to their farmland, where Aishwarya's relatives have gathered.
+There, they brutally beat Murugan, and Aishwarya's father demands that she remove the mangalyam tied by Murugan.
+Fearing that Murugan's life is in danger if she disobeys, Aishwarya reluctantly agrees to marry another man to save him.
+Murugan is left beaten and abandoned at the farmland.

-After a few years, Aishwarya, while travelling with her husband and her child, comes across Murugan, where she finds him as a mentally deranged beggar roaming near a traffic signal.
-Aishwarya faints upon realizing that the man is Murugan and gets admitted to the nearby hospital.
-At night, she runs from the hospital to the same signal in search of Murugan, and she finds him sitting there.
-Aishwarya cries to Murugan and feels bad that she was responsible for his pathetic situation.
-Aishwarya's husband also comes to the spot and understands his wife's situation.
-He admits Murugan in a mental health centre and also takes care of him.
+Years later, while traveling with her husband and child, Aishwarya unexpectedly comes across Murugan—now a mentally deranged beggar wandering near a traffic signal.
+Shocked, she faints and is admitted to a nearby hospital.
+That night, she runs from the hospital back to the signal and finds Murugan sitting there.
+Overcome with guilt and sorrow, she cries, feeling responsible for his tragic condition.
+Her husband arrives at the scene, understands the situation, and ensures Murugan receives proper care by admitting him to a mental health center and looking after him.

-The movie ends with title cards mentioning that this is a true incident narrated by the girl's husband to the director during a train journey, which prompted him to make a film.
+The movie concludes with title cards revealing that the story is based on a true incident, narrated to the director by the girl's husband during a train journey, which inspired the film.